zachmmiller/Master_Equation/README.md

 There are currently two scripts in the python_libraries directory.
 The first is importing.py, which provides some functions for plotting the outputs of this program and the second is rebin.py, which is a short script that will rebin a distribution given in eV (or any other unit of energy) to a distribution in wavenumber.

  - importing.py.
 There are functions three functions for loading saved time data, boltzmann distributions and initial conditions.
-All take one parameter, which is the folder that the saved data is in.
+All functions take one parameter, which is the folder that the saved data is in.
+    - get_time_data loads in saved time propagation data and returns three numpy.ndarrays.
+The first is time (1D array), the second is energy (1D array) and the third is the abundance (2D array, first dimension is time and the second is energy).
+    - get_boltzmann loads in a saved boltzmann distribution and returns two numpy.ndarrays.
+The first is energy (1D array) and the second is abundance (1D array).
+    - get_initial_condition loads in a saved initial condition and returns two numpy.ndarrays.
+The first is energy (1D array) and the second is abundance (1D array).

+ - rebin.py.
+This is a script meant to be run from the command line.
+It takes 7 arguments and is used to

 ## Examples